Capturing quantum phase transition in the ultraviolet region by holography: Abstract

 \section{Abstract}

 We reveal for the first time that ultraviolet (UV) observables can diagnose quantum phase transitions (QPTs).
-In a class of holographic models exhibiting metal-insulator transitions, we study two types of UV observables -- high-frequency conductivity and short-range entanglement.
+In a class of holographic models exhibiting metal-insulator transitions, we study two types of UV observables: high-frequency conductivity and short-range entanglement.
 Remarkably, we find that the derivatives of these UV observables exhibit extrema near the quantum critical point.
 Analytical results show these critical behaviors arise from the deformation of the asymptotic bulk geometry.
 Moreover, these UV diagnostics show enhanced robustness to thermal fluctuations compared to typical infrared (IR) diagnostics, providing a clean method to identify quantum criticality at finite temperature.
-This work opens a new window for exploring quantum critical phenomena via UV physics in the laboratory.
+This work opens a new window for exploring quantum critical phenomena, suggesting that high-energy spectroscopic or entanglement-based probes could offer a robust alternative to traditional low-energy transport measurements.

 {\it Introduction.---} Quantum phase transitions (QPTs) are prominent phenomena in strongly correlated systems, conventionally characterized by the critical point separating distinct ground states~\cite{Sachdev:2011fcc,Donos:2012js}.
 Diagnosing the occurrence of the QPT by locating the critical point at the zero temperature is a fundamental problem in quantum critical phenomenon.
-Usually, the infrared (IR) fixed point of the renormalization group (RG) flow typically dominates their universal characteristics; consequently, traditional studies have primarily focused on IR physics~\cite{Fisher:1990ux,Vidal:2002rm}.
+Usually, the infrared (IR) fixed point of the renormalization group (RG) flow dominates their universal characteristics; consequently, traditional studies have primarily focused on IR physics~\cite{Fisher:1990ux,Vidal:2002rm,Osterloh:2002aeb}.
 However, diagnosing QPTs solely through IR observables faces two key challenges. (i) Many IR observables are highly susceptible to thermal smearing, limiting their effectiveness in diagnosing QPTs~\cite{Basov:2011zz}. (ii) They are insensitive to high-energy features, failing to capture microscopic signatures that may also encode critical information~\cite{Sachdev:2011fcc}.